This post may contain affiliate links. Please read our disclosure policy.

 6 chocolate chip muffins baked in muffin tin with one on its side

-This vegan recipe is just as full of flavor and all the right textures as our gluten free chocolate chip muffins.
+This vegan recipe has all the same texture as our classic gluten free chocolate chip muffins made with eggs and buttermilk.
 But it's developed without the need for eggs in the first place, so it's vegan first and without compromise.

 chocolate chip muffin sliced in half on white plate